pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 We've just defined our *root chunk*, `Ontology`.
 In the `noweb` way of doing literate programming, we write our source in chunks.
-Each chunk has a name that is found between the `@<<` and `>>` and ends in `@`.
+Each chunk has a name that is found between the `@<<` (TODO: not sure how to escape this character) and `>>` and ends in `@`.
 Chunks can contain other chunks and thus the writing of the source code becomes hierarchical and non- linear.
 In the root chunk, we've listed other chunks that we'll introduce later and some verbatim code.
-In order to create the ontology we use the `notangle` command from `noweb`:
+In order to create the ontology we use the `notangle` command from `noweb`.

+**Command to extract the Core Ontology.**

 ```
 notangle -ROntology RDF_Guide.md > nowebonto.ttl